Skip to content

 • bind(run_ctx, merged_catalog) — builds per-run bindings so CEL helpers (e.g., series('meter')) can resolve data on demand.

 The provider gives the validator its domain-specific abilities without storing Python dotted paths in the database.
-Version upgrades happen entirely inside code by registering new providers ranges.
+Validator contract upgrades happen by creating a new integer Validator.version row.

 Validator configuration